ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Connection ID 0x61626364 prior to being forwarded directly to the target.
-In the reverse direction, Short Header packets from the target with a Destination Connection ID of 0x31323334 are modified to replace the Destination Connection ID with the Virtual Client Connection ID of 0x62646668 and forwarded directly to the client.
+In the reverse direction, Short Header packets from the target with a Destination Connection ID of 0x31323334 are modified to replace the Destination Connection ID with the client VCID of 0x62646668 and forwarded directly to the client.

 # Packet Size Considerations